 A lower credit score may make you the subject of marketing efforts to sell you an expensive subprime credit card.
 Conversely, a high credit score can give you access to more credit and less expensive borrowing.

 Like everything else in life, a credit report is not perfect.
 Many credit reports contain errors and incorrect information.
 But the key to making sure your credit report does not contain such erroneous information is for you to look it over.
 You can get a free copy of your major credit bureau reports at AnnualCreditReport.com That website exists to give consumers free access to their credit reports from Equifax, Experian, and TransUnion.

 Each credit report may contain similar but slightly different accounts and information.
 It really depends on what was reported to each of the credit bureaus.

 If you want to pay someone to look over your credit reports and try to fix incorrect information, you certainly can.
-However, by looking over each of your credit reports and following the dispute procedures the credit bureaus give you to correct false information you can easily take care of your credit repair yourself.
-For many people their efforts will tackle the incorrect information and it will be removed.
-DIY credit repair for most is enough.
+However, by looking over each of your credit reports and following the dispute procedures the credit bureaus give you to correct false information, you can easily take care of your credit repair yourself.
+For many people, their efforts will tackle the incorrect information, and it will be removed.
+Therefore, DIY credit repair for most is enough.

 More Advanced Credit Repair Might be Necessary